shahrukhanwar/Knockri/README.md

 ### Are there any improvements you could make to your submission?

-It can be styled a bit more and I think there might a better way to update comments instead of sending the whole array as data.
+It can be styled a bit more and I think there might a better way to update comments instead of sending the whole array as data, would have to explore the json-server api more.

 ### What would you do differently if you were allocated more time?

-I think there might a better way to update comments instead of sending the whole array as data.
+I'd have explored the json-server api more.